gabriele-sirri/statistical-data-analysis/classes/2025/README.md

-# program of the course
+# Program of the Course

 course: Statistical Data Analysis for Nuclear and Subnuclear Physics
 module: Module 3 (hands-on)